Scott3142/python-programming/site/codelabs/part-1.md

 ### Changing a Value Assigned to a Variable

 A variable exists from the moment of its declaration, and its initial value is preserved until another value is assigned to it.
 You can change a variable's value using a statement that comprises the variable name, an equals sign, and the new value to be assigned.
-Remember to keep in mind that the variable type is only stated during the initial variable declaration.

 ```python
 number = 123